 To make your own PKCS #11 module work on the system, add a new text file to the

-Adding your own PKCS #11 module into the system requires only creating a new text file in the
+You can add your own PKCS #11 module into the system by creating a new text file in the

 /etc/pkcs11/modules/ directory.
 For example, the OpenSC configuration file in